liquinlab/elm-smile/docs/datastorage.md

 when someone clicks on a window other than the current browser and focus is an even when the window is brought back to the front).
 These fields can sometimes be used to detect odd behaviors such as using another window to search for answers or dual-tasking.
-The data is tracked in `smilestore.data.browser_data` in a easy to parse JSON structure.
+The data is tracked in `smilestore.data.browserData` in a easy to parse JSON structure.

 ## Automatic saving/persistance